 Divided into three distinct parts, the book uses historical inquiry as a springboard for engaging with interdisciplinary, critical and complex issues in the past and present.
-Part One examines the history of corporate PR, the centrality of the corporation in PR scholarship and the possibility of resisting corporate hegemony through PR efforts.
-The theme of Part Two is ‘Historicising gender, ethnicity and diversity in PR work’, focussing on how gendered and racialised identities have been constructed and resisted both within the profession and through the result of its work.
-Part Three engages with ‘Histories of public relations in the political sphere’, bringing together work on the different ways in which public relations has evolved in changing political contexts, both formally as a function within political institutions, and in the context of contributions to broader narratives of nationalism and identity.
+Part I examines the history of corporate PR, the centrality of the corporation in PR scholarship and the possibility of resisting corporate hegemony through PR efforts.
+The theme of Part II is ‘Historicising gender, ethnicity and diversity in PR work,’ focusing on how gendered and racialised identities have been constructed and resisted both within the profession and through the result of its work.
+Part III engages with ‘Histories of public relations in the political sphere,’ bringing together work on the different ways in which public relations has evolved in changing political contexts, both formally as a function within political institutions and in the context of contributions to broader narratives of nationalism and identity.

 Ian Somerville, Lee Edwards and Øyvind Ihlen

-CHAPTER 1 ‘The contribution of public relations to promotional culture, taking the long view.’
+PART ONE – CHALLENGING CORPORATISM AND MANAGERIALISMCHAPTER 1 ‘The contribution of public relations to promotional culture: taking the long view’

 Patricia A. Curtin

-SECTION TWO – HISTORICISING RACE, GENDER AND DIVERSITY IN PUBLIC RELATIONS WORK
+PART TWO – HISTORICISING GENDER, ETHNICITY AND DIVERSITY IN PUBLIC PR WORK

-CHAPTER 5 ‘History, racialization and resistance in ‘post-race’ public relations’
+CHAPTER 5 ‘History, racialisation and resistance in "post-race" public relations’

-CHAPTER 6 ‘Intersectional activism and public relations: New understandings of women’s communicative roles in anti-racist and anti-sexist work over the past 75 years’
+CHAPTER 6 ‘Intersectional activism, history and public relations: new understandings of women’s communicative roles in anti-racist and anti-sexist work'

-SECTION THREE – PR HISTORIES IN THE POLITICAL SPHERE
+PART THREE – HISTORIES OF PUBLIC RELATIONS IN THE POLITICAL SPHERE

 Ian Somerville, David Mitchel and Owen Hargie